2. Synchronize time across the cluster

 Use the

-Each compute node will act as a NTP client.
-They run the same daemon as the server, however, only to synchronize their clocks with our own local NTP server.
+Each compute node will act as a Chrony client.
+They run the same daemon as the server, however, only to synchronize their clocks with our own local Chrony server.

 Warning

-Before you can do any software installation, delete all CentOS repo files in
+Before you can do any software installation, delete all Almalinux repo files in

 /etc/yum.repos.d/